mui/material-ui/docs/data/base/components/number-input/number-input.md

 ### Adornments

-You can use the `startAdornment` and `endAdornment` props to add a prefix or suffix to a number input.
+You can use the `startAdornment` and `endAdornment` props to add a prefix or suffix, respectively, to a Number Input.
 Adornments can be useful for displaying units of measure, like weight or currency, alongside values.

 {{"demo": "NumberInputAdornments.js", "defaultCodeOpen": false}}